Mikhail Vasilyev-Yuzhin: Early career

 Vasilyev-Yuzhin was born into a working-class family in Pyatigorsk.
 He joined the Russian Social Democratic Labour Party in 1898 while he was an external student at Moscow University, where he graduated in 1901 from the Physics and Mathematics Faculty.

 When the RSDLP split, in 1903, he joined the Bolsheviks.
 Early in 1905, he was sent by Vladimir Lenin to Odessa to support the sailors who had mutinied on the Battleship Potemkin, but did not reach the city until several days after the Potemkin had sailed.
-In the weeks preceding the Moscow uprising of 1905, he was one a troika at the head of the Moscow Bolshevik party committee, along with Virgil Shantser and Martyn Liadov, and was elected to the executive of the Moscow Soviet when it was founded in November, but was caught in a police raid on 7 December, the day the uprising began, but the police failed to identify him.
+In the weeks preceding the Moscow uprising of 1905, he was part of a troika at the head of the Moscow Bolshevik party committee, along with Virgil Shantser and Martyn Liadov, and was elected to the executive of the Moscow Soviet when it was founded in November, but was caught in a police raid on 7 December, the day the uprising began, but the police failed to identify him.

-In 1906–1917, he carried out work for the Bolsheviks in Baku, St Petersburg and Saratov, and was arrested several times, though was not seriously persecuted.
+In 1906–1917, he carried out work for the Bolsheviks in Baku, Saint Petersburg and Saratov, and was arrested several times, though was not seriously persecuted.